 Vancouver — BC Place

 BC Place is in downtown Vancouver — walkable from most central hotels.
-Bell and Rogers both have excellent 5G coverage throughout Vancouver.
+Rogers Wireless has excellent 5G coverage throughout Vancouver.
 Vancouver in June is one of the best weather months — warm, dry, and beautiful.

 How Much Data Do You Need for the World Cup?